A Genetic Algorithm Approach for ImageRepresentation Learning through Color Quantization: Experimental Setup

 \subsection{Experimental Protocol}

-In order to evaluate the proposed method, we conducted $k$-fold cross-validation.
+In order to evaluate the proposed method, we conducted a $k$-fold cross-validation.
 According to this protocol, the dataset is randomly split into k mutually exclusive samples subset (folds) of approximated size.
 Then, the $k - 1$ subsets are chosen as training set, and the remaining one as test set.
-To work with all the dataset, the execution is repeated $k$ times, and each time a different subset (without replacement) is chosen as the current test set and the remaining compose the training set.
+The execution is repeated $k$ times, and for each time, a different subset (without replacement) is chosen as the current test set and the remaining compose the training set.

-We carried out all experiments choosing $k = 5$ folds.
+We carried out all experiments considering $k = 5$ folds.
 As a consequence, for each experiment, the method was executed 5 times using 80\% of the dataset as training set and 20\% as test set.